yast/yast.github.io/doc/development-tips.md

-# Yast development tips & tricks
+# YaST development tips & tricks

 ## Changing the root location for agents